PADI DIVEMASTER

 FREQUENTLY ASKED QUESTIONS

-Others arrive already being divemasters, and just need to do the instructor course.
-Do however please keep in mind that we’re a working environmental organisation.
-We have a genuine wish that you excel as an instructor, and that you get a chance to learn in the particular environment of an environmental organisation.
-As such our instructor internship spots are limited to one or two at time.
-We are however very happy to sort you with a placement at a nearby dive facility.
+Others arrive as certified divemasters and only need to complete the instructor course.
+However, please keep in mind that we’re a working environmental organization.
+We genuinely want you to excel as an instructor and have the opportunity to learn within the unique setting of an environmental organization.
+As such, our instructor internship spots are limited to one or two at a time.
+However, we are very happy to help you secure a placement at a nearby dive facility.

-For divemaster candidates who stay ten weeks or longer (from the point in time where they start the DM training), there’s enough time to meaningfully be involved in marine science.
-As such, unless you let us know your preference is to focus solely on scuba training (if you want to become a scuba instructor for example) you will head on into scientific monitoring training, after you complete your divemaster course.
-This gives you enough time to learn scientific diving with us and get to grips with the actual conservation work underwater.
+For divemaster candidates who stay ten weeks or longer (from the start of their DM training), there is enough time to become meaningfully involved in marine science.
+Unless you indicate a preference to focus solely on scuba training (such as if your goal is to become a scuba instructor,) you will proceed into scientific monitoring training after completing your divemaster course.
+This allows you sufficient time to learn scientific diving with us and gain experience in real conservation work underwater.

-Because of the scientific nature of our work, we neither want nor expect our divemaster candidates to do any marketing or recruiting of divers.
-As a divemaster candidate you will not be walking beaches to hand out brochures, or sit outside trying to persuade passers by to try diving.
-The typical ways divemaster candidates repay free internships do simply not apply to us.
-We are not a recreational dive shop, and are in absolutely no competition against any such establishments.
-Doing divemaster training with us is very, very dissimilar.
+Because of the scientific nature of our work, we neither want nor expect our divemaster candidates to engage in marketing or recruiting divers.
+As a divemaster candidate, you will not be walking along beaches handing out brochures or sitting outside trying to persuade passersby to try diving.
+The typical ways divemaster candidates repay free internships simply do not apply to us.
+We are not a recreational dive shop and are in no competition with such establishments.
+Doing divemaster training with us is very, very different.

-Our organisation mostly attract volunteers who are already divers; many of whom are very capable and experienced.
-The kind of diving we do is almost exclusively work or mission-oriented.
-“Guides” just aren’t needed, nor do our divers need anyone to help them with gear or other mundane tasks.
-Volunteers are fully expected to wash their own scuba gear, carry their tanks and plan their dives.
-All the work that you could possibly do to repay for training in a diveshop that offers “free internship” is either not needed, or someone is already doing it at part of their own duties.
-So basically, no, we do not offer free internships.
+Our organization mostly attracts volunteers who are already divers, many of whom are highly capable and experienced.
+The kind of diving we do is almost exclusively work- or mission-oriented.
+“Guides” are simply not needed, nor do our divers require assistance with gear or other routine tasks.
+Volunteers are fully expected to wash their own scuba gear, carry their tanks, and plan their dives.
+All the work that you might do to repay training in a dive shop offering a “free internship” is either unnecessary or already being handled as part of someone else’s duties.
+So, to be clear: no, we do not offer free internships.

-Please be aware the reason some dive shops offer free internships isn’t altruism.
-Trainees repay their training with their work.
-This can be a fair deal if you pay back by guiding divers or doing boat briefings and you want to work in the recreational scuba industry as a divemaster.
-In such a case all your efforts becomes part of the learning process – And although you are actually working for free, it’s all part of the learning process.
-Regrettably, often, it’s disguised exploitation if the work you will repay with is by sweeping floors and recruiting divers, cleaning bungalows, doing bar tending in a resort or other mundane tasks that’s not helping you become a professional diver.
-There are many thinly disguised “free internships” out there that are just cheap labour.
+Please be aware that the reason some dive shops offer free internships is not altruism.
+Trainees repay the dive shop with their hard work.
+This can be a fair arrangement if you are gaining experience by guiding divers, conducting boat briefings, or other activities that prepare you to work in the recreational scuba industry as a divemaster.
+In such cases, your efforts become part of the learning process.
+However, regrettably, this is often thinly disguised exploitation if the tasks you perform as repayment involve sweeping floors, recruiting divers, cleaning bungalows, bartending at a resort, or other mundane activities that do not contribute to your growth as a professional diver.
+Unfortunately, many so-called “free internships” are simply cheap labor in disguise.

-Often the biggest expense when doing prolonged professional diver training abroad isn’t the actual training itself, but rather the basic cost of living while doing it – meals and accommodation really start adding up over several months.
-Due to our remote location, at Marine Conservation Philippines all of this is necessarily included as part of the volunteer package.
-Additionally, to make fair comparisons it’s a good idea to look at the hidden fees – often cost of scuba gear rental, marine parks fees etc. are not included in quoted prices.
-Everything considered, in our experience doing divemaster training with Marine Conservation Philippines is generally similarly priced or cheaper that doing a similar length program elsewhere.
-The experience is very dissimilar however, but only you can determine if that is a good or bad thing for you.
+Often, the biggest expense when undertaking prolonged professional diver training abroad isn’t the actual training itself but the basic cost of living during the program—meals and accommodation can really add up over several months.
+Due to our remote location, at Marine Conservation Philippines, all of this is necessarily included as part of the volunteer package.
+Additionally, when making fair comparisons, it’s important to consider hidden fees—costs like scuba gear rental, marine park fees, etc., are often not included in quoted prices elsewhere.
+All things considered, in our experience, doing divemaster training with Marine Conservation Philippines is generally similarly priced or cheaper than undertaking a program of similar length elsewhere.
+The experience, however, is very different, and only you can determine whether that’s a positive or negative for you.

-How long you want to stay and spend on doing your DM-training depends on yourself and how much you’d want to get out of your training – Taking longer will make you better of course.Besides the cost of your manuals and materials, the cost of doing the divemaster training is the same as regular volunteers pay, so 500 USD weekly multiplied by number of weeks, which covers three daily meals, accommodation, all diving, gear rental, transportation, marine park fees, free tea and coffee, airport pickup etc.
+How long you choose to stay and how much time you want to dedicate to your DM training depends on you and how much you want to gain from the experience.
+Spending more time will, of course, make you better.
+Beyond the cost of your manuals and materials, the fee for the divemaster training is the same as the rate regular volunteers pay: 500 USD per week, multiplied by the number of weeks.
+This fee covers three daily meals, accommodation, all diving, gear rental, transportation, marine park fees, free tea and coffee, airport pickup, and more.

 Financially an eight week divemaster program could look something like this: